BOINC/boinc-policy/Governance.md

 ### 2.5 Project Management Committee
 The Project Management Committee (PMC) is a group of community members who engage with and play a leadership role on the BOINC project.
 They are selected on the basis of one or more of the following criteria:
-- Directly contributing in any of the ways listed in [Section 2.2 Contributors](#22-contributors)
+- Directly contributing in any of the ways listed in [section 2.2 Contributors](#22-contributors)
 - Operating a related system, such as an account manager, that is used by a significant number of volunteers
 - Operating a project with a significant number of volunteers
 - Contributing significant resources to the BOINC project, for example by paying the salary of a contributor